AgileVentures/av-static-website/source/blog_articles/2018-01-11-av-ecosystem-review-painful-decisions.html.markdown

 Ugh, I guess the main question on my mind is whether Zoho can produce the reports the client needs, and maybe more importantly the complex subforms ... the other alternatives I have are build their system from scratch in LibreOffice on PC, and/or force through and buy a copy of MS Access 2016.  £100 is not insane from Tekgia, but will be frustrating if we can get it for £1.50 a month as part of our MS nonprofit status, of I've doubled up having already spend £12 on MS access and I've missed the download button or it will arrive tomorrow.

 I do have MS Access 2007 on my machine - should I perhaps start playing with that?
 Quick answer is that I can't import the LibreOffice odb format into MS Access 2007.
-Looks like Zoho does support subforms:
+Also, it looks like Zoho does support subforms:

 [https://www.zoho.com/creator/help/forms/creating-subforms.html](https://www.zoho.com/creator/help/forms/creating-subforms.html)

-I have been able to import the XLSX table into MS Access 2007, so that's a basic route forward I guess ...
+I have been able to import the XLSX table into MS Access 2007, so that's a basic route forward I guess ... painful decisions ahead.